celo-org/docs/docs/cel2/l2-operator-guide.md

 ##### Pre-migration

-The migration script is provided as docker image, but you can also review build it from source.
+The migration script is provided as a docker image, but you can also review and build it from source.
 The docker image is available at `us-west1-docker.pkg.dev/devopsre/celo-blockchain-public/cel2-migration-tool:celo8`.
 To build from source, you can follow the next steps:

 ```bash
 git clone https://github.com/celo-org/optimism.git